RetroArch AI Service¶

 How it works¶

-The main supported service is the vgtranslate project: ( https://gitlab.com/spherebeaker/vgtranslate ).
+The main supported service to use is the vgtranslate project: ( https://gitlab.com/spherebeaker/vgtranslate ).
 This project is a python server you can run locally (or on your network) and uses Google Cloud OCR, and Google Text-to-Speech APIs with the Google Cloud keys you provide.

 Other supported services are in the Alternative Services section.